 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-Prior to this, the 207 was selected for a trial of articulated buses in the latter part of 2001.
-FirstGroup loaned 6 Volvo two-door artics to the London operation, which operated a supplementary service between Hayes By-Pass and Acton, based at Greenford garage.
+The 207 was duly selected for a trial of articulated buses in the latter part of 2001, aided by the fact that its operator, FirstGroup, had long been favourable to such vehicles and had some in its provincial fleet.
+6 Volvo two-door artics were loaned to London, and operated a supplementary service between Hayes By-Pass and Acton, based at Greenford garage.
 Although popular on the continent, artics had not often found favour in the UK, their length making them unwieldy and slow.
 Or so it was generally believed, but the 207 experiment seemed to contradict this, with reports of buses whizzing ahead of the double deckers out there and yet carrying more than their fair share of the passengers!

-The experiment was deemed a success, paving the way for approximately 500 articulated single deckers in London, beginning with the Red Arrow routes the following year.
-London’s models have been specified with 3 doors (4 was talked about), and all so far have been Mercedes Citaro Gs, apparently the only model able to meet TfL’s specifications, although a few demonstrators of other types have been tried from time to time.
+The experiment was thus deemed a success, paving the way for approximately 500 articulated single deckers in London, beginning with the Red Arrow routes the following year.
+London’s models have been specified with 3 doors (4 was talked about), and in the event all were Mercedes Citaro Gs, apparently the only model able to meet TfL’s specifications, although a few demonstrators of other types were tried from time to time.

 Unsurprisingly, when the opportunity arose, the 207 was duly converted to bendy bus operation.
 The previous roster of 48 double deckers, shared between Uxbridge garage and the former Acton tram depot, was replaced by one of 25 artics on the Shepherd’s Bush to Southall section, with the former Acton to Uxbridge section being renumbered 427, using 22 Tridents now based at Acton.